-There’s more to naming your LLC or corporation than picking the perfect name for your business.
-You must also make sure that the name complies with the requirements of the LLC or corporation law before you file to form your LLC or corporation.
+There’s more to naming your limited liability company (LLC) or corporation than picking the perfect name for your business.
+You must also ensure that the name complies with state LLC or corporation law before you file to form your LLC or corporation.

-1. Your business needs a legal name for your incorporation documents
+1. Your business needs a legal name for the formation documents

-CT Tip: Your business can have only one “legal” name at a time.
-But, it can have any number of assumed or DBA (doing-business-as) names at the same time.
-For example, if your LLC’s legal name is “Smith and Jones, LLC,” you could file a DBA to do business as “Best Painters.”
-You can use this name on your site, signs, ads, promotions, etc.
+Your business can have only one “legal” name at a time.
+But it can have any number of assumed or DBA (“doing business as”) names.
+So if you have some other business name ideas, you can use them as DBAs.
+For example, if your LLC’s legal name is “Smith and Jones, LLC”, you could file a DBA to do business as “Best Painters” and another DBA to do business as “World Wide Painters”.
+You can use these DBA names on your website, signs, ads, promotions, and so on.

 CT Tip: Each state varies in how it decides whether a name is different enough to be distinguishable and therefore acceptable for filing.